 All instructors for the Impact Bootcamp hold leadership roles at the U.S. Food and Drug Administration.

-Tags: artificial intelligence, Center for the Science of Health Care Delivery, clinical trials, digital health, Education, FDA, health technology, medical innovation, News, Opportunities, patient reported outcomes, research, research education, Yale
+Tags: artificial intelligence, Center for the Science of Health Care Delivery, clinical trials, digital health, Education, FDA, health technology, medical innovation, News, Opportunities, patient reported outcomes, research, research education, wearable technology, Yale